ovh/docs/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_gmail/guide.en-ie.md

 ---
-title: 'Configuring an Email Pro account on the Gmail online interface'
+title: 'Email Pro - Configuring an account on the Gmail online interface'
 excerpt: 'Find out how to configure an Email Pro account on the Gmail online interface'
-updated: 2020-03-18
+updated: 2024-09-17
 ---

 ## Objective